brucestull/pipenv-example-basic/notes/install_pipenv.md

     pipenv, version 2022.5.2
     ```

 1. Check new currently installed packages:
+  Note: We have about eight new packages installed due to installation of `pipenv`.
 `pip list`
 Sample output:
     ```